Read about the different types of wig, whether you can get one through your health service and tips on how to wear them.

 You can usually get your wig quite quickly after having your fitting.

-Acrylic wigs can be washed in cold water and they usually last between 6 and 9 months.
-This is usually plenty of time to allow your hair to grow back.
-But your hair might not be as long as it was before your treatment.
+Synthetic wigs can be washed in cold water and they usually last between 6 and 9 months.

 Real hair wigs are much more expensive than synthetic ones.
 The exact cost depends on where you buy the wig and its style and length.
 Prices range anywhere from £200 to £2000 for a top of the range, custom made wig.